 Different heat levels of a hairdryer should be adjusted to suit hair texture and condition.
-Use high heat for thick or coarse hair, the low setting for thin or fragile.
+Use high heat for thick or coarse hair, the low setting for thin or fragile hair.
 If your hair is only damp (not wet) use the low heat setting to prevent over-drying.

-Let hair dry naturally as much as possible before using your hairdryer, as blow drying wet hair can cause it to become fragile and flyaway.
+Let hair dry naturally as much as possible before using your hairdryer, as blow drying wet hair can cause it to become fragile.

 When you shower or bath, water penetrates each strand of hair.
 When you use your hairdryer or curling tongs, the moisture heats up and expands, pushing the hair fibres apart leaving open spaces.
 Those spaces make hair weaker and more susceptible to damage.